 What can an Entrepreneur Book Teach Me?

-Some of the books listed here are entrepreneurship books for beginners.
+Some of the books listed here are entrepreneur books for beginners.
 That will give you the tools you need to succeed.

-Other books on this list are more intermediate level.
-They are ‘must read’ books for entrepreneurs, to help them stay ahead of their competition and stay competitive.
+Other books on this list are more intermediate levels.
+They are ‘must-read’ books for entrepreneurs, to help them stay ahead of their competition and stay competitive.

-However, before we dig into this list of top entrepreneurship books for 2018, let’s take a moment to discuss what it means to be an entrepreneur, so that we are all on the “same page” when it comes to the difference between a “businessman” and an “entrepreneur”.
+However, before we dig into this list of top entrepreneur books, let’s take a moment to discuss what it means to be an entrepreneur so that we are all on the “same page” when it comes to the difference between a “businessman” and an “entrepreneur”.

 What is an Entrepreneur?